immutable-js/immutable-js/README.md

 Note: As a performance optimization `Immutable` attempts to return the existing collection when an operation would result in an identical collection, allowing for using `===` reference equality to determine if something definitely has not changed.
-This can be extremely useful when used within memoization function which would prefer to re-run the function if a deeper equality check could potentially be more costly.
+This can be extremely useful when used within a memoization function which would prefer to re-run the function if a deeper equality check could potentially be more costly.
 The `===` equality check is also used internally by `Immutable.is` and `.equals()` as a performance optimization.